smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 If you want <mark>yellow highlighting</mark>, you need to surround the text with `<mark>` and `</mark>`.

+## Tables

+Tables are painful to work with in markdown.
+There are some VS Code extensions that help, like "Markdown Table Prettifier."
+That implies that when working with tables I will edit locally instead of using the GitHub web UI.

 ## Spell Checking

 When you edit a file in the GitHub web interface, it does not spell check your text.
 Even the browser's built-in spell checker does not work in that interface.
-To get spell checking, I use VS Code to edit the files locally.
+To get spell checking, I use VS Code locally to edit the files.

 ## Print to OneNote